marcinjedrych/Thesis-SD/README.md

 ## Overview

-The goal of this thesis is to evaluate the effectiveness of various missing data handling techniques: Complete Case Analysis (CCA), Multiple Imputation (MI), and the Indicator Method.
+The goal of this thesis is to evaluate the effectiveness of various missing data handling techniques: Complete Case Analysis (CCA), Multiple Imputation (MI), and the Indicator Method (IND).
 This work aims to invistigate this particulary in the context of synthetic data generation.
 Synthetic datasets are created using CTGAN, and the performance of models trained on synthetic data is compared against those trained on original datasets.

 ## Repository Structure